Lalasa1234/WaterBody_SemanticSegmentation/README.md

 **U-Net is preferred over other Fully Convolution Neural Networks like ResNet-18**

-*U-Net leverages the concept of skip-connections which synergizes the low-level information (edges,color differences) from encoder with high-level information (semantics) from its corresponding decoder; making it perfect for semantic image segmentation.
-Skip-connections are absent in ResNet-18*
+*U-Net leverages the concept of skip-connections which synergizes the low-level information (edges,color differences) from encoder with high-level information (semantics) from its corresponding decoder; making it perfect for semantic image segmentation.*

 Here, the U-Net model is built from the scratch.
 U-Net assigns class to every pixel (water as the foreground versus non-water as the background)
 ![image](https://github.com/user-attachments/assets/c9336bb4-71f8-4df3-ae85-b6c5698b6d16)